-The sequence of issuing CE instruction is: CS# goes low→sending CE instruction code→CS# goes high.
+The sequence of issuing CE instruction is: CS# goes low→send CE instruction code→CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
-The SIO[3:1] are don't care when during SPI mode.
+Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
+The SIO[3:1] are don't care during SPI mode.